imksmv/issue-tracker/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the required dependencies.
 3. Run `npm run dev` to start the web server.

+INFO: PlanetScale does not provide a free tier db any longer...
+The app is currently moving to a new db.